 OADPOP Academy

-The OADPOP Academy is a signature learning pathway within the POINT Center, designed to strengthen Maryland’s Drug User Health workforce through accessible, skills-based training.
+The OADPOP Academy is a signature learning pathway within the POINT Center, designed to strengthen Maryland’s drug user health workforce through accessible, skills-based training.

 The Academy blends on-demand modules, live practice sessions, and community storytelling to build practical, real-world competencies for anyone engaging with people who use drugs.